How to look for records of... Jacobite Risings 1715 and 1745

 - state papers domestic George II: SP 36

-Use advanced search in Discovery, our catalogue, to search by keyword (for example, Jacobite) within SP 54.
+Use the search box contained within SP 54 to search by keyword (for example, Jacobite).

-To identify relevant SP 35 records use the following finding aids:
+To identify relevant SP 35 records, search by keyword or use the following finding aids:

 - calendars in List and Index Society vols 139, 144, 155 and 165